rominator1983/completeModInstallationManual/README.md

     The [documentation](https://github.com/moddevices/mod-plugin-builder) tells you how to build individual plugin packages.
     This is hard and not so much fun. [mod-live-usb](https://github.com/moddevices/mod-live-usb) could be used to build everything at once but aims at a different solution by using a USB stick to run MOD from.
-    So I made up this little script to allow you to build all plugin packages at once.
+    So I made up (this little script)[https://github.com/rominator1983/completeModInstallationManual/blob/main/preparePluginCompilation] to allow you to build all plugin packages at once.
-    After building this there are build log files in `~/mod/mod-plugin-builder` where you can check if everything went well for each package.

-        # Needed forr SSH connection to github.com which is done by some of the plugin builds
+        # Needed for SSH connection to github.com which is done by some of the plugin builds
         ssh-keyscan github.com >> ~/.ssh/known_hosts
         cd ~/mod/mod-plugin-builder
         chmod 777 ~/mod/completeModInstallationManual/preparePluginCompilation
         chmod 777 ~/mod/completeModInstallationManual/runMod
         chmod 777 ~/mod/completeModInstallationManual/killMod
         ~/mod/completeModInstallationManual/preparePluginCompilation

         # Again this will take quite a long time to finish
         ./compileAllPlugins

     After that is done you can check the build output of the different plugin packages in `build{package}.log`.
 In the end do the following to copy the plugins to your computers lv2 directory to enjoy more than 1000 effects at you fingertips:

         `sudo cp -r ~/mod-workdir/x86_64/plugins/* /usr/lib/lv2/`

 5. Pipewire/Jack config

     MOD-host makes some assumptions on how jack things are named that are not true for the pipewire implementation of jack.
-    So the following settings in `/usr/share/pipewire/jack.conf` have to be made: jack.short-name = true
+    So the following settings in `/usr/share/pipewire/jack.conf` have to be made:

+        jack.short-name = true
         jack.filter-name = true
         jack.filter-char = " "